azavea/echo-locator/README.md

 $ aws configure --profile echo-locator
 ```

-To get setup (this runs bootstrap which will try to pull env variables from s3 and then update):
+For setup:

 ```
-$ ./scripts/setup
+$ AWS_PROFILE=<echo profile> ECHOLOCATOR_SETTINGS_BUCKET=echo-locator-devdjango-config-us-east-1 ./scripts/setup
 ```

+This runs bootstrap which will pull env variables from s3 for local development and then update.
+If there is already a local dotenv file this will skip pulling from s3.

 ### Running